NetworkwithJosh/IT-Project/CustomerService/Ticketing-Best-practices.md

 `[10:05 AM] Remote session established.
 Reviewing logs on user machine.`
 `[10:15 AM] Found Event ID 1058 – Group Policy error.
 Investigating DNS resolution and SYSVOL access.`

+This not only helps with visibility, but it also provides coverage in case the ticket needs to be handed off or escalated.